luizbgomide/EclipsePhase2e-ptbr/src.clean_html/14/03-roleplaying-asyncs.md

 **Crow:** I knew.
 I’ve been helping Jun-Seo find treatment for the issue since we first identified it.
 Calling them an exsurgent is a bit extre—

-**Filter**: It’s rather fucking _extreme_ to let a hostile alien entity seize control of one of our operatives, don’t you think?
+**Filter:** It’s rather fucking _extreme_ to let a hostile alien entity seize control of one of our operatives, don’t you think?
 This entire server could be in danger.

 **Router:** The risks are known and accepted.
 All of Firewall has had this debate, multiple times.
 Having asyncs on our side has been mission critical on more occasions than we can count.
 Like any technology, it sometimes bites us in the ass.
 We have measures in place to mitigate the problem.